wmorgan/dcos-docs/1.7/usage/tutorials/kafka/index.md

 **Terminology**:

-- **Broker:** A Kafka message broker that routes messages to one or more topics
+- **Broker:** A Kafka message broker that routes messages to one or more topics.
 - **Topic:** A Kafka topic is message filtering mechanism in the pub/sub systems.
-Subscribers register to receive/consume messages from topics
+Subscribers register to receive/consume messages from topics.
-- **Producer:** An application that producers messages to a Kafka topic
+- **Producer:** An application that producers messages to a Kafka topic.
-- **Consumer:** An application that consumes messages from a Kafka topic
+- **Consumer:** An application that consumes messages from a Kafka topic.

 **Scope**:

-In this tutorial you will learn:
+In this tutorial you will learn how to:
-* How to install the Kafka service
+* Install the Kafka service
-* How to use the enhanced DC/OS CLI to create Kafka topics
+* Use the enhanced DC/OS CLI to create Kafka topics
-* How to use Kafka on DC/OS to produce and consume messages
+* Use Kafka on DC/OS to produce and consume messages

 ## Table of Contents